anoma/namada/documentation/README.md

 # Documentation

-- `docs` contains user and operator documentation.
+- `docs` contains user, operator and developer documentation.

-- `dev` contains developer documentation for building on top of Namada.

 - `spec` contains the specifications for Namada.